LLNL/Abmarl/docs/src/overview.rst

 done before others as the simulation progresses.
 Abmarl expects that done agents will not provide actions.
 OpenSpiel, however, will always provide actions for all agents.
-The :ref:`OpenSpielWrapper <api_openspiel_wrapper>` removes the actions from agents that are already done before forwarding the action to the underlyin simulation manager.
+The :ref:`OpenSpielWrapper <api_openspiel_wrapper>` removes the actions from agents that are already done before forwarding the action to the underlying simulation manager.
 Furthermore, OpenSpiel expects every agent to be present in the TimeStep outputs.
 Normally, Abmarl will not provide output for agents that are done since they have finished generating data in the episode.
 In order to work